 The value of cash in circulation since the beginning of the year has increased by over 27 percent, according to the National Bank of Poland.

 In the first half of 2020, the volume of cash in circulation increased by 14.4 percent year over year to UAH 486 billion.

-The Financial Times, in its piece from 17th July 2020, suggests that Americans are finding comfort in the security of cash during the crisis.
+The Financial Times, in its piece from 17 July 2020, suggested Americans found comfort in the security of cash during the crisis.
 A 2021 YouGov survey also showed, as in the UK, American shoppers also prefer to pay cash.

 By the second half of 2020, economists were seeing clear patterns of a "surge in cash demand" fuelled by the pandemic.